matangilat/python-cookiecutter-microservice/{{cookiecutter.project_slug}}/README_TEMPLATE.md

 This directory contains a Cookiecutter template for a Flask microservice.

 Important: Do NOT run the Python files inside this template directory directly.
-They contain Jinja/Cookiecutter template tags (e.g. `{% if cookiecutter.enable_metrics %}` and `{{ cookiecutter.project_slug }}`) which are not valid Python until the template is rendered by Cookiecutter.
+They contain Jinja/Cookiecutter template tags (for example, the template expression below) which are not valid Python until the template is rendered by Cookiecutter:

+{% raw %}
+`{% if cookiecutter.enable_metrics %}` and `{{ cookiecutter.project_slug }}`
+{% endraw %}

 How to use this template